-The Washington Institute's Geduld Program on Arab Politics focuses on social, political, and economic developments in the Arab world, with an emphasis on the Arab countries of the Levant.
+The Washington Institute's Beth and David Geduld Program on Arab Politics focuses on social, political, and economic developments in the Arab world, with an emphasis on the Arab countries of the Levant.
 The program is directed by Barbara Leaf, a veteran American diplomat who served in high-level positions in Foggy Bottom and in missions across the region, including as U.S. ambassador to the United Arab Emirates from 2014-2018.

 "The choice is ours: an open world full of promise, progress and justice for all; or a closed world of divided peoples, fear, and unfulfilled dreams.”

 King Abdullah II of Jordan

 Arab politics is an understudied -- but critically important -- issue for U.S. policymakers in the twenty-first century.
 Although some tend to view the Middle East as a single political entity, the region is actually a kaleidoscope of competing socioeconomic, religious, and ideological perspectives.
 Through the Geduld Program on Arab Politics, The Washington Institute highlights local trends and explores potential implications for the larger region.
 From the tense relations between local Islamist parties and the state, to the political implications of food subsidy programs in Arab countries, to the sometimes-surprising results of local elections, program scholars are dedicated to providing insight into what is really happening on the ground in the Arab world.